Deciding When to Purchase a New System

 Choosing a contractor

 Once you have a pretty good idea what type of system you want to install, it is probably time to talk to a contractor.
-Replacing a heating system is not a do-it-yourself project for most people.
+Replacing a cooling system or heat pump is not a do-it-yourself project for most people.
 When choosing a contractor, you should keep in mind that contractors often have relationships with specific manufacturers.
-We discuss manufacturers in the "Choosing a model" section, but you may want to research the models available from various manufacturers first.
+We discuss manufacturers in the "Choosing a model" section below, but you may want to research the models available from various manufacturers first.
 Then make sure the contractors you talk to are willing to provide you with something very similar to the brand and model you want.
 If you follow our advice on choosing a model, you should have a few options in mind.

-Choosing a contractor can be a frustrating process, but it is worth the effort in the long run.
+Choosing a contractor can be a frustrating process, but it is worth making the effort.
 It is a good idea to get several quotes for any large project since prices can vary widely for the same job.
-Usually three quotes will be sufficient to determine a reasonable price.
+Usually three quotes will be sufficient to determin a reasonable price to pay for the project.
 If possible, you should try and get quotes from equally qualified firms.
 The trick is determining which firms to approach.
 Here are some tips that will be helpful.

 - One of the best ways to select contractors is to get referrals from friends or family who have had work done on their homes.